DHager/docker-php-library-demo/phpstorm/readme.md

 ### Enable web-control

-If you are on a Linux machine, you may first need to configure your `dockerd` background process so that it exposes an HTTP control interface.
-By default, it only provides a socket-file which PHPStorm cannot use.
+#### Linux

+PHPStorm uses the HTTP(S) API to control Docker, but some Linux installations may only enable the file-socket by default.
+In this case, you may need to change the settings for the `dockerd` daemon and restart it.
+These steps will vary based on your distro.

-These steps will vary based on your distro, but in Ubuntu, you'll want to edit `/etc/defaults/docker` to add arguments for `dockerd`.
+ Using Ubuntu as an example, edit the `/etc/defaults/docker` file to add arguments for `dockerd`:

     DOCKER_OPTS="-H tcp://127.0.0.1:2376 -H unix:///var/run/docker.sock"

-Finally, restart `dockerd` with the new settings, such as by `sudo service docker restart` .
+Then restart `dockerd` with the new settings, such as by `sudo service docker restart` .

+#### Windows

+The web API is enabled by default in a Windows installation, since unix file-sockets are obviously not available.

-## Tell PHPStorm how to talk to `dockerd`
+### Tell PHPStorm how to talk to `dockerd`

+#### Linux

 In PHPStorm, open the `File > Settings` dialog, and navigate to `Build, Execution, Deployment > Docker`.
 Press the green `+` icon:

 * Name: Choose anything you want, such as `My Local Docker`
-* API URL: Leave it at the default: `http://127.0.0.1:2376`
+* API URL: Leave it at the default. `http://127.0.0.1:2376`
 * Docker Compose executable: Try `/usr/local/bin/docker-compose`

 If you're not sure where docker-compose lives, you can try opening a terminal and typing `which docker-compose`.

+#### Windows

+In PHPStorm, open the `File > Settings` dialog, and navigate to `Build, Execution, Deployment > Docker`.
+Press the green `+` icon:

+* Name: Choose anything you want, such as `My Local Docker`
+* API URL: Leave it at the default. `https://192.168.99.100:2376`
+* Docker Compose executable: Try `C:\Program Files\Docker Toolbox\docker-compose.exe`

+Since the control URL is https, you will also need credentials.

+* Tick "Import Credentials from Docker Machine"
+* Enter in the "Docker Machine executable" path e.g. `C:\Program Files\Docker Toolbox\docker-machine.exe`.
+Copy-pasting alone doesn't always work, you may need to also click the `...` button and hit OK inside the file-finder dialog in order to make PHPStorm react.
+* This should automatically fill the "Certificates Folder" path.

 ### Per-project configuration